Aryan-More7/climate-signal-detection/README.md

 **1. Pandas datetime overflow on 17th century dates**

-`pd.to_datetime()` cannot handle dates before 1677 — it uses nanosecond precision internally which overflows for earlier dates.
+`pd.to_datetime()` cannot handle dates before 1677, it uses nanosecond precision internally which overflows for earlier dates.
 The HadCET monthly data goes back to 1659, causing an `OutOfBoundsDatetime` error on the first attempt.

 *Fix:* Stored dates as strings in `YYYY-MM` format throughout the pipeline (`"1659-01"`) rather than using pandas datetime objects.
-This sidesteps the overflow entirely and the string format still sorts and merges correctly.
+This sidesteps the overflow entirely, and the string format still sorts and merges correctly.
 The daily data only goes back to 1772, so `pd.to_datetime()` was safe to use there.

 **2. Inconsistent missing value flags across datasets**